Best Golf Shoes in 2025: We’ve tested the top spiked and spikeless models to find the right pair for you

 Budget

+While some golfers may be drawn to well-known brands like FootJoy or Ecco, others may prioritise functionality over brand recognition.
+Regardless of brand preference, it’s possible to find high-quality golf shoes that meet your requirements without breaking the bank.
 For beginners, first-time buyers, or occasional golfers, opting for a more affordable pair makes practical sense.
 This approach allows you to allocate funds towards other golfing essentials, such as clubs, balls, or lessons, while still enjoying adequate footwear performance.

 Waterproofing

-For golfers in the UK, where inclement weather is a common occurrence, waterproof shoes are a sensible investment.
-These shoes feature specialized membranes or treatments that repel moisture, keeping your feet dry and comfortable throughout your round.
+No matter where you are in the world, inclement weather is a common occurrence, and waterproof golf shoes are a sensible investment for anyone.
+These shoes feature specialised membranes or treatments that repel moisture, keeping your feet dry and comfortable throughout your round.
 Investing in waterproof golf shoes ensures you’re prepared for unexpected showers or damp conditions on the course, especially during the winter months.
-However, if you primarily play in dry or sunny climates, opting for non-waterproof models can offer cost savings without sacrificing performance.

 Comfort

 Given the extended duration of golf rounds, comfort is paramount when choosing golf shoes.
 Look for shoes with adequate cushioning, particularly in the midsole and heel areas, to provide support and shock absorption during each swing.
-Good heel and ankle support are essential for maintaining stability throughout your round and minimizing fatigue.
+Good heel and ankle support are essential for maintaining stability throughout your round and minimising fatigue.
 Strike a balance between support and softness to ensure your golf shoes offer optimal comfort without sacrificing performance.

-Best Golf Shoes: FAQs
+Best Golf Shoes: FAQS

-Do golf shoes really make a difference?
+• Do golf shoes really make a difference?

 Golf shoes are one of the most essential things you need before taking to the course.
 Yes, many of the shoes above look like the trainers you buy for daily life, but they're purpose-built to deal with the conditions golfers face across 18 holes.
 Golf shoes are made to be walked in all day over different terrains and provide grip and traction during the golf swing.
 We'd never recommend wearing a 'normal' trainer when playing or practising golf.

-How often should I replace my golf shoes?
+• How often should I replace my golf shoes?

-The lifespan of a golf shoe depends on several factors including the amount of wears, course conditions, and maintenance.
+The lifespan of a golf shoe depends on several factors, including the amount of wear, course conditions, and maintenance.
 As a general guideline, consider replacing your golf shoes every 1-2 years or sooner if you notice significant wear and tear, loss of traction, or decreased comfort.
 Inspect your shoes regularly for signs of damage, including worn-out spikes, deteriorating materials, or reduced support.
 By replacing your golf shoes in a timely manner, you can maintain optimal performance and comfort on the course, ensuring an enjoyable golfing experience.

-- Just so you know, whilst we may receive a commission or other compensation from the links on this page, we never allow this to influence product selections - read why you should trust us.
+- Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us.